wp-plugins/just-writing/readme.txt

 1. Pre installation DFWM.
 2. Post installation DFWM.
 3. User preferences screen.
-4. Advanced user prefrences options.
+4. Advanced user preferences options.
 5. A real DFWM!
 6. Administration screen.

 == Changelog ==
+= 2.14.1 =
+* Bug fix for when JavaScript popups were selected but the associated button was not selected to be added to the toolbar.
+* Added some descriptive text to the quick settings options.

 = 2.14 =
 * Added JavaScript Font/Size/Style selectors
 * Added "out of bounds" click detection to the JavaScript popups